Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * (grizzelbee) Fix: [#48](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/48) Fixed countrycodes for UK and USA
 * (grizzelbee) Fix: [#52](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/52) Fixed VOCIndex
 * (grizzelbee) Fix: Removed option to control Fan state since it corresponds to the state of the fan in auto-mode.
 Controlling it is senseless.
-* (grizzelbee) Fix: Fixed await..then anti pattern
+* (grizzelbee) Fix: Fixed await...then antipattern.
 * (grizzelbee) Fix: Fixed undefined roles
 * (grizzelbee) Fix: Fixed some bad promises and moved code to dysonUtils
 * (grizzelbee) Fix: Fixed encrypting password using js-controller 3.0 build-in routine